Reusable bags: How do they work?

 Reusable produce bags like those from A Slice of Green are the next step in making your weekly food shopping more sustainable.
 They are reusable, washable, bags that can replace those flimsy plastic bags you find on big rolls in the supermarket.

-Reusable produce bags come in many styles and sizes.
+Reusable produce bags come in many styles and sizes, made from many different materials that will all have different lifespans.
 If you are handy with a sewing machine you can make your own using recycled fabric, and if not there are plenty of ready-made options available.
 Many like the A Slice of Green ones are made from organic cotton which is breathable, washable and chemical-free.
 And you can even get mesh ones made from recycled plastic bottles that are a mesh fabric and easy to see what you have inside.

 Why use reusable produce bags